jmcgill/cuter/slides/variables.markdown

 ### Variables

-Variables in javascript are declared with **var**.
+Variables in JavaScript are declared with `var`.

     var x = 1234;
     var y = "Hello world";
     var z = y + x; // This is "Hello world1234";

 Variables declared outside functions are global.
-Anything else is scoped to the function it is declared in.
+Anything else is scoped to the *function* it is declared in.

+**Note:** JavaScript does not have block scope.

 ### Code